Draggie306/CheatSheets/A level/source/Geography.md

 ## [tbd] Case study: Lake District

-[Dev Note] 02/02/2023: Just need to add examples from the essay as well as some research info.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Lake%20District%20Landforms.png) *Glacial features of the Lake District, including subglacial lineations, meltwater channels, eskers, drumlins, moraines, glacially streamlined bedrock and more.*

 ### Glenridding Valley & Ullswater

 Ice from Red Tarn at Helvellyn flowed north-east into Glenridding Valley.
-As a result, a **glacial trough** was created in present-day Ullswater.
-As a result of compressing flow with the ice mass moving fast and thinner downstream, a long, thin, deep ribbon lake formed, so was more likely to erode vertically.
+Joining up with another larger glacier, a **glacial trough** was created in present-day Ullswater.
+Exacerbated by compressing flow, where the ice mass moves slower, a long, thin, deep ribbon lake formed (as the flow made ice more likely to erode vertically).

-This glacier would have continued flowing downstream towards modern-day Penrith, which is in a flat plains area, possibly resulting in the old Ullswater glacier becoming a Piedmont glacier on entering this large valley expanse.
-Inside modern day Ullswater is a series of roche moutonées such as Norfolk Island and Lingy Holm.
-The rock of roche moutonées is characterised by being more resistant than other types, resulting in striation lines with the freeze-thaw weathering being visible on the lee side still today on these rock islands.
+This glacier would have continued flowing downstream towards modern-day Penrith, which is in a flat plains area, possibly resulting in the old Ullswater glacier becoming a Piedmont glacier when entering this more expansive, larger valley.

+Inside modern day Ullswater is a series of **roche moutonées** such as Norfolk Island and Lingy Holm.
+The geology of roche moutonées is characterised by being more resistant than other local rock types, possibly with increased jointing and bedding, resulting in striation lines with the freeze-thaw weathering being visible on the lee side still today on these rock islands.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Glacial%20Flow%20from%20Helvellyn.png)